nyavana/4340-p4/README.md

 requirements on your processor for submitting to the autograder.

+## Project Overview

+This is an out-of-order RISC-V processor built on top of the VeriSimpleV pipeline from Project 3.
+It's a P6-style design: instructions execute out-of-order but commit in order through a ReOrder Buffer.
+The Register Alias Table sits inside the ROB rather than as a separate module, and a single Common Data Bus broadcasts results back to anything still waiting.

+### Base design

+- Architecture: P6 out-of-order with in-order commit, so branch mispredicts and exceptions stay precise.
+- Functional units: 2 simple ALUs (1 cycle), 1 pipelined multiplier (the
+  one from Project 2), 1 branch target unit, 1 memory address unit.
+- Caches: separate I-cache and D-cache, 256 bytes each.
+512 bytes total is a hard cap from the spec.
+- Branch prediction: a BTB plus a bimodal direction predictor.

+### Planned advanced features

+The proposal aims for two of the harder features and a handful of simpler
+ones:

+- 2-way superscalar (hard): widen fetch, issue, execute, and retire to two instructions per cycle while still committing in order.
+- Early tag broadcast (hard): push destination tags into the wakeup logic the moment execution knows the result is ready, instead of waiting on the CDB.
+- A smarter branch predictor than plain bimodal.
+- I-cache and/or D-cache prefetching.
+Memory latency is 100 ns, so anything that hides it helps.
+- Set-associative caches instead of direct-mapped.

 ## Getting Started

 Start the project by working on your first module, either the ReOrder